 This program provides loans to small to medium export businesses to help them expand their exports and reach new markets.
 Funding is available to fulfil contracts and purchase orders, develop export markets, and grow overseas sales.

-A course designed for Tasmanian businesses beginning their exporting journey to the national market.
+This course provides Tasmanian businesses with information and mentoring to help them start exporting goods or services to the national market.
 The program consists of 4 modules with pre-recorded videos, downloadable fact sheets, group discussions, quizzes, and surveys, plus two 30-minute individual mentoring sessions with experienced export advisors.

 A pilot to set up Australia's first Precursor Cathode Active Material manufacturing plant in Kwinana, Western Australia.
 The plant will enable Australia to capture more of the battery value chain and enable direct sale of this high-value critical mineral product to manufacturers in the EU and India.